$q$-deformations of the Tsetlin library: Introduction

 To combat this obstacle, we proceed as follows.
 As in the case of $\Tq$, we link the $q$-Tsetlin library on flags $\hatTqx$ to the $q$-free left regular band $\mathcal{F}_n(q)$.
 Instead of using representation theory to understand $\Tqx$ and $\wordTqx$, we instead define appropriate inclusion and projection maps, and prove that the following diagrams commute:

 The projection maps allow us to obtain the stationary distribution of $\Tqx$ and $\wordTqx$ by computing the stationary distribution of $\hatTqx$ using the left regular band methods in~\cite{ASST.2015, RhodesSchilling.2019}.
 Note that an explicit formula for the stationary distribution of $\hatTqx$ is new in and of itself.
 The inclusion maps then give rise to the spectra of these processes.
+Furthermore, we use methods developed in~\cite{RhodesSchilling.2022} to compute upper bounds on the mixing time.